Nels Nelsen Hill: Last hill

 In April 1948, the Big Hill was rebuilt and renamed Nels Nelsen Hill.
 With grants from the National Parks Department, Revelstoke Ski Club rebuilt the hill to meet the profile criteria set by the International Ski Federation, giving the hill a construction point of 80 m.
 The first tournament was the International Invitational Ski Jumping Tournament held in March 1949, and attended by 2,500 people.
 It was inaugurated by local ski jumper Art Johnson and the tournament was won by Petter Hugsted of Norway, who jumped 75 m.
 In 1950, the first Tournament of Champions was held to which seven Norwegian jumpers were invited.
 Art Johnson re-mortgaged his home for $8000 to pay for the expenses of the Norwegians.
 The event was won by Arnfinn Bergmann.
 The tournament was held throughout the 1950s and started attracting jumpers from Sweden, Finland, Germany and Japan.
 The 1958 edition was the first to be televised, although this resulted in fewer spectators.
 That year's event saw a new hill record of 82 m be set by Norway's Odd Brevik.
 The following year, Finland's Kalevi Kärkinen broke the record, reaching 85 m.

 In 1961, the wooden judge's tower was replaced by a new one in steel.
 Tournaments were held every year except in 1963, when it was canceled because of lack of snow.
 The 1960s also saw the construction of a smaller hill with a construction point of 60 m which was used for Olympic trials.
 The town even considered placing a bid for the 1968 Winter Olympics.
 However, throughout the 1960s, the interest in ski jumping was declining, resulting in lower attendance.
 The North American Nordic Championship was held in 1962, and two years later Nels Nelsen Hill hosted the Canadian Nordic Championships, attracting crowds of up to 3,000 spectators.
 In 1967, Kjell Sjöberg set a Canadian jumping record of 94.5 m.
 The Tournament of Champions, which had with a few interruptions been running since the inauguration, continued into the early 1970s.

 The hill required a lot of volunteer work to maintain and run during the season and particularly for the tournament.
 It also lacked a ski lift.
 Combined, this made it increasingly difficult to recruit new ski jumpers during the 1960s, particularly after a lift was installed on Mount Revelstoke in 1961.
 Skiing activities moved to Mount Mackenzie during the 1960s and in 1973, the ski club also relocated to there.
 The Tournament of Champions during 1971 and 1972 incurred a heavy loss.
-The last major tournaments in Nels Nelson Hill were the Western Canadian Ski Jumping Tournament, the Canadian Junior and Senior Ski Jumping Championship and the International Cross Country Championship, held in February and March 1974.
+The last major tournaments on Nels Nelson Hill were the Western Canadian Ski Jumping Tournament, the Canadian Junior and Senior Ski Jumping Championship and the International Cross Country Championship, held in February and March 1974.
 The last tournament was a junior event held in 1975.
 The venue has since fallen into disrepair.